wp-plugins/spam-free-wordpress/readme.txt

 Yes.

-= Why can't I see the password field on the comment form =
+= Why can't I see the password field on the comment form? =

 To see the password field you must be logged out of your WordPress blog account.
 Step 1 is making sure Spam Free Wordpress is configured to work with your theme's comments.php file.